delebash/unreal_mapbox_bridge/README.md

 Select Terrain size is currently not working.
 The image will download as 512x512.

-The Scale number is also not correct.
-I would suggest an initial scale of 400 when you import into Unreal.
+The Scale number is correct but may look to large in Unreal.
+You might want to use a different scale number when you import into Unreal.

 **Convert image to Unreal Landscape Size**